zlatozar/EofFP/Base/Notes.md

 _program structure should be dictated by the structure of its input and output data streams_

+**Start program with definition of all domain types - they represent structure.
+Type-Driven Development!**

 ## F# specific

 - The `>>` operator composes two functions, so `x |> (g >> f)` **=** `x |> g |> f = f (g x)`.